SuJith-154/Vehicle-and-Warehouses-using-ML/README.md

-# Genetic Algorithm for Traveling Salesman Problem (TSP)
+# Genetic Algorithm for Vehicle Routing Problem (VRP)

-This project addresses the **Traveling Salesman Problem (TSP)** using a **Genetic Algorithm (GA)**.
-The objective is to determine the shortest possible route that visits all cities exactly once and returns to the origin city (depot).
+This project addresses the **Vehicle Routing Problem (VRP)** using a **Genetic Algorithm (GA)**.
+The objective is to determine the most efficient set of routes for a fleet of vehicles to serve a given set of customers while minimizing the total travel distance or time.
 The implementation utilizes the DEAP (Distributed Evolutionary Algorithms in Python) library.

 ## Table of Contents